Is Air Fōm Your Next Airless Bike Tire System?

 Air Fōm’s Pricing, Specs, & Installation Process

-Air Fōm inserts will be available in the following sizes:
+Air Fōm inserts are available in the following sizes, with more becoming available later in 2020:

 We’re advised that each 700 x 40c insert weighs between about 240 and 280 g, with an equivalent resistance of 60 PSI.
 This, they say, is compared to the 140-160 g weight of a typical inner tube.